Motorpoint Group PLC Tax Strategy

 Level of tax risk accepted

 The Group does not set formal quantitative risk limits in terms of levels of acceptable risk but tax risks for projects/transactions are reviewed and assessed on a case-by-case basis.
-The Group consider that it has a low tax risk appetite.
+The Group considers that it has a low tax risk appetite.

 Approach to dealing with tax authorities